About baby carriers, slings and backpacks

-Baby carriers are soft padded carriers that you wear on your front.
+A baby carrier is a soft padded carrier that you wear on your front.
 Some have adjustable options so you can wear your baby on your back or hip.

-Baby slings are pouches or strips of fabric, usually secured over your shoulder and worn across your front in various positions.
+A baby sling is a pouch or strip of fabric, usually secured over your shoulder and worn across your front in various positions.

 Baby backpacks usually have rigid frames.
 You wear them only on your back.
 They’re suitable for older babies and toddlers who can hold up their heads.
 It’s a good idea to ask your GP or child and family health nurse whether your baby is old enough for a backpack.